njlent/ComfyUI_Automation/README.md

     git clone https://github.com/njlent/ComfyUI_Automation ComfyUI_Automation
     ```
     (Or, if you downloaded the files manually, just place the `ComfyUI_Automation` folder here).
 3. Restart ComfyUI.
-The ComfyUI-Manager (or the terminal) should detect the `requirements.txt` file and prompt you to install the necessary dependencies (`feedparser`, `requests`, `beautifulsoup4`, `Pillow`, `torchaudio`, `pandas`, `scipy`).
+The ComfyUI-Manager (or the terminal) should detect the `requirements.txt` file and prompt you to install the necessary dependencies (`feedparser`, `requests`, `beautifulsoup4`, `Pillow`, `torchaudio`, `pandas`, `scipy`, `boto3`, `pytz`).
 4. If the dependencies are not installed automatically, you can install them manually by opening a terminal/command prompt, navigating to your ComfyUI installation, and running:
     ```bash
     pip install -r ComfyUI/custom_nodes/ComfyUI_Automation/requirements.txt
     ```
+5.  **For Experimental TikTok Nodes (Optional):** If you wish to use the direct TikTok uploader nodes, you must install additional dependencies.
+Run the following command in your terminal:
+    ```bash
+    pip install tiktok-uploader selenium
+    ```
+    **Note:** These nodes are experimental and may break if TikTok changes its website.
-5. Restart ComfyUI one more time after the dependencies are installed.
+6. Restart ComfyUI one more time after all dependencies are installed.
 Your new nodes will appear in the "Automation" category when you right-click the canvas.

 ---